To make a general donation to Workers’ Bowl 2023 click > HERE

 Make sure to a set a personal goal

-Make sure you share your goal and your progress along the way – emails and Facebook are great tools for encouraging others and sending updates.
+Make sure you share your goal and your progress along the way – email and social media are great tools for encouraging sponsors and sending updates.

-We know that for some this sounds scary but it’s easier than you’d think.
+Asking for donations can be intimidating, but it’s easier than you’d think to raise money.
 Even a few small gifts can add up really quickly…five friends giving up their (organic fair trade) morning coffee for a week could add up to $100 in no time!

 Host an event

-This can be whatever you want it to be (friends’ night in, garage sale, empanadas or sushi sale, game or poker night, the list goes on…).
+This can be whatever you want it to be (friends’ night in, movie night, cocktails and crudites, garage sale, empanadas or sushi sale, game or poker night, the list goes on…).
 Just ask your friends for a donation to participate.

 Have a birthday or celebration coming up?
-Ask your friends & family to make a donation to your Workers’ Bowl fundraising campaign rather than buying a gift.
-Because really is there anything you really need other than supporting a great cause and winning the best trophy ever?
+Ask your friends & family to make a donation to your Workers’ Bowl fundraising campaign rather than buying you a gift.
+Because really, is there anything you need more than a vibrant worker-led movement for change??

 What if someone gives me cash or a cheque?
 What do I do with it?